 ATLANTA, GA., September 23, 2020.
-MicroPort Orthopedics Inc. has announced a Class 1 Device Recall on the PROFEMUR Neck Long and Extra Long Titanium.
-The recall states that the PROFEMUR Titanium modular neck has been reported to fracture after implantation in certain cases.
+MicroPort Orthopedics Inc. has announced a Class 1 Device Recall on the Profemur Neck Long and Extra Long Titanium hip implant systems.
+The recall states that the Profemur Titanium modular neck has been reported to fracture after implantation in certain cases.
 This recall is in addition to MicroPort’s Class 1 Recall of the Profemur Cobalt and Chromium Long A/R modular necks due to corrosion and fracture.

 “This recall should have been issued years ago.
-These devices have been known to be susceptible to corrosion and fracture for a very long time,” says Kirk Pope of Pope McGlamry.
-He further added that “with this recall, many patients that may have been implanted with these devices in the future will be spared the pain and horror of experiencing a catastrophic failure of the Profemur.”
+These devices have been known to be susceptible to corrosion and fracture for a very long time,” said Kirk Pope of Pope McGlamry.
+“With this recall, many patients that may have been implanted with these devices in the future will be spared the pain and horror of experiencing a catastrophic failure of the Profemur.”